CalmDownKarm/ideal-guacamole/README.md

    - Add `AIRTABLE_BASE_ID` and `AIRTABLE_API_KEY`
 5. You'll need to adapt the serverless function for Cloudflare Workers format

-**Note**: The included functions are for Netlify/Vercel.
+**Note**: The included functions are for Netlify.
 Cloudflare requires different syntax.

 **Pros**: Fast CDN, free, great performance

-**Recommendation**: Use Netlify or Vercel for easier setup.
+**Recommendation**: Use Netlify for easier setup.

 ### Security

 ✅ **This app uses a backend proxy** - your API key is stored securely as an environment variable on the server side and never exposed to the browser.

 **How it works**:
-- Your frontend calls your serverless function (Netlify/Vercel)
+- Your frontend calls your Netlify serverless function
 - The serverless function has access to environment variables (your API key)
 - The serverless function makes authenticated requests to Airtable
 - Your API key never appears in the browser or client-side code